 MI-TRAIN Course ID: 1078019 -

-The Hospital Emergency Response Application is a 1-day follow-up course designed to provide practice for hospital staff and healthcare facilities that may be required to support a hospital’s response to an MCI involving contamination.
-The course teaches learners how to apply NRF and NIMS to the HICS response to an MCI.
+The Hospital Emergency Response Team - Application is a one-day follow-up course designed to provide practice for hospital staff and healthcare facilities that may be required to support a hospital’s response to a mass casualty incident (MCI) involving contamination.
+The course teaches learners how to apply National Response Framework and National Incident Management System to the Hospital Incident Command System response to an MCI.
 This course will help hospitals, healthcare facilities, and agencies prepare to safely and effectively assist with the processing of MCI casualties.

 To be eligible to attend the Hospital Emergency Response Application course, candidates must be employed by a healthcare facility or hospital and have successfully completed: